FinGu/rooted-graphene/README.md

         --directory extracted \
         --fastboot
     ```
-* Set the environment variable to match the extracted folder:
+* Set this environment variable to match the extracted folder:

   For Linux/macOS:
   ```bash